frederic-perez/AmE-dictionary/data/dictionary.md

 __break down__ _v_ :two::hammer: _The Disney World ride broke down._
 __break ground__ _v_ To initiate a new venture, or to advance beyond previous achievements.
 __break into__ _phr v_ To enter some place forcibly.
 __break the bank__ _idiom_ To be very expensive.
-The phrase is often used in the negative to convey the opposite. _I don't have enough money to go on a vacation right now; I'm afraid it would break the bank._
+The phrase is often used in the negative to convey the opposite. _I don’t have enough money to go on a vacation right now; I’m afraid it would break the bank._
 __break the ice__ _idiom_ To make people who have not met before feel more relaxed with each other.
 __break the mould__
 __break up__ _v_ Of a telephone conversation, to cease to be understandable because of a bad connection. _Your phone is breaking up._